 Here are some suggestions for helping pedestrians who are blind:

 - At a stop light or sign, do not stop your vehicle more than 5 feet from the crosswalk, unless there is an advance stop bar (line).
 Blind pedestrians rely on the sound of your vehicle to become aware of your vehicle’s presence; so, it is important that you stop your vehicle within 5 feet of the crosswalk.
 Drivers of hybrid or electric vehicles must remain especially aware that the lack of engine noise may cause a blind pedestrian to assume there is not a vehicle nearby.
-Follow this cue: When a blind person pulls in his or her cane and steps away from the intersec-tion, this gesture usually means they are not ready to cross the street and for you to go.
+Follow this cue: When a blind person pulls in their cane and steps away from the intersection, this gesture usually means they are not ready to cross the street and for you to go.

 - Stop at all crosswalks where pedestrians are waiting.
 Wait for the pedestrian to cross the street.

 - Do not stop in the middle of a crosswalk.
 This forces the blind pedestrian to go around your vehicle and into traffic outside of the crosswalk.

 - Do not give the blind pedestrian verbal directions.
 A blind pedestrian listens to all traffic sounds before deciding to cross the street.

 - Do not turn right without looking first.
 Look for any pedestrians, especially blind pedestrians or traffic, before starting your turn.
 Blind pedestrians who have a green light are not expecting a driver to make a right turn in front of them.
 Turning may result in the blind pedestrian becoming disoriented and vulnerable to being hit by another right turning vehicle when attempting to cross the street.

 - Do not honk your horn at a blind person.
 The blind person has no idea who you are honking at and may be startled by the noise.